Why I Don’t Have REITs

 What About Portfolio Diversification?

-Do you want to be really diversified?
-Then invest in the entire world stock markets, you will be diversified … Ok.
+Do you want to be diversified?
+Then, invest in the entire world stock market, and you will be diversified.
 That’s overkill …

-How about diverification across the 11 sectors?
+How about diversification across the 11 sectors?
 I don’t think it’s critical to be fully diversified across the 11 sectors.
-I think you want to be exposed to five or six sectors but you don’t need all of them to be fully diversified.
+I think you want to be exposed to five or six sectors, but you don’t need all of them to be fully diversified.

 In the end, diversification isn’t about how spread around your money by sector or industry but about the confidence you have in the businesses you are investing.